Trauma Healing Techniques for Teen Girls: What Works

 How trauma can affect her brain and body

-You notice it first in the small moments.
-A car backfires and she jumps like it was gunfire.
-You’re reaching for a hug and she flinches before you’re close.
-The house is quiet and safe, but her heart is pounding.
-You start to wonder whether something has changed in her body’s threat detector.
+Parents may sometimes notice it first in small moments.
+A car backfires and she jumps hard.
+You reach for a hug and she pulls away before you touch her.
+The house is quiet, but her heart is racing anyway.

 Her brain is not broken.
-Her stress system has been overwhelmed and is still running in overdrive.
-The reactions are real and beyond her full control, even when she wants to stop them.
-These trauma responses can change with the right care and enough safety around her.
+Her stress system has been overwhelmed and may still react as if danger is nearby.
+The reactions are real, even when she wants them to stop, and many teens improve with the right support and treatment.

 Common signs you may notice